jonnonz1/nz-statute-book/acts/public/2002/climate-change-response-act-2002.md

 ### 127 Time bar for amendment of emissions returns
 (1) If a participant has complied with the participant’s obligation to surrender units in relation to an emissions return required or permitted by—
-  (a) any section except those specified in paragraph (b), the EPA may not amend the emissions return, or the assessment made by the participant of the units to be surrendered or received, after the expiration of 4 years from the end of the year or other period in respect of which the emissions return was made, or in the case of a return under section 187 or 191, from the date of the submission of the emissions return, if the amendment would—
+  (a) any section except those specified in paragraph (b), the EPA may not amend the emissions return, or the assessment made by the participant of the units to be surrendered or received, after the expiration of 4 years from the end of the year or other period in respect of which the emissions return was made, or in the case of a return required by section 182A or 186B, from the date of the submission of the emissions return, if the amendment would—
     (i) increase the number of units required to be surrendered by the participant; or (ii) alter the number of New Zealand units that the participant is entitled to receive for removal activities:
-  (b) section 189 or 193, the EPA may not amend the emissions return, or the assessment made by the participant of the units to be surrendered or received, after the expiration of 7 years from the end of the year or other period in respect of which the emissions return was made if the amendment would—
+  (b) section 183, 183A, 187, 188, 189, 192A, 192Q, 193A, or 193K, the EPA may not amend the emissions return, or the assessment made by the participant of the units to be surrendered or received, after the expiration of 7 years from the end of the year or other period in respect of which the emissions return was made if the amendment would—
     (i) increase the number of units required to be surrendered by the participant; or (ii) alter the number of New Zealand units that the participant is entitled to receive for removal activities.
 (2) However,—